borisdayma/docs/docs/logs.md

 run.summary.update()
 ```

 ## History Metrics (wandb.log)

 The history object is used to track metrics that change as the model trains.
 You can access a mutable dictionary of metrics via `run.history.row`.
 The row will be saved and a new row created when `run.history.add` or `wandb.log` is called.

 > If you collect all your metrics at once, it's usually simplest to just call
 > `wandb.log` and pass in a dictionary of all the metrics you would like to save.
-> You can update the row without saving by calling `wandb.log` with **commit**=*False* as a keyword argument.
+> You can update the row without saving by calling `wandb.log` with **commit**=_False_ or **step**=_X_ as keyword arguments.

 ### Tensorflow

 ```python--tensorflow
 wandb.init(config=flags.FLAGS)